iamlion12/pyerror/README.md

 * Pydub
 * ffmpeg

-# Copyrights ©2019 by XII, Anna Ganieva and her friend from musical college.
+# Copyrights ©2019 by @iamlion12, Anna Ganieva and her friend from musical college.

 ![Inspired by](srubs.gif)